BerreYesilyurt/BerreYesilyurt/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on mobile development with React Native and Kotlin.
+- 🔭 I’m currently working on mobile development with React Native.
 - 🌱 I’m currently learning React Native and Kotlin.
 - 💬 Ask me about help for C#, ASP.Net Python, SQL, Javascript, Kotlin and React Native.
 - 📫 How to reach me: Mail on : berreyesilyurt23@gmail.com